Key Takeaways

 From zkSync Era to Elastic Network

-In 2023, zkSync rebranded its second major version to zkSync Era, which was the first zkEVM (ZK-rollup compatible with Ethereum smart contracts).
+In 2023, zkSync rebranded its second major version to zkSync Era, which was the first zkEVM (a ZK-rollup compatible with Ethereum smart contracts).
 In 2024, zkSync took a huge leap forward by transforming into the Elastic Network.

 The Elastic Network is a modular, multi-chain system where developers can launch their own ZK chains (using the ZK Stack) that are:

-- Feel like a single chain to end users
+- Designed to feel like a single chain to end users.

 zkSync Architecture & Components